RAM TRUCKS AND VANS

 HEAVY-DUTY (HD) TRUCKS

-For bigger jobs, the Ram 2500—a three-quarter ton truck and Ram 3500—a one ton truck, also called heavy-duty trucks, offer impressive towing and hauling capacities as well as enhanced engine power.
+For bigger jobs, the Ram 2500—a three-quarter ton truck and Ram 3500—a one ton truck, also called heavy-duty trucks or full-size pickup trucks, offer impressive towing and hauling capacities as well as enhanced engine power.
 The Ram 3500 is also available in single- or dual-rear-wheel configurations.

 CHASSIS CAB TRUCKS